Why housing is ripe for a Tesla-like disruption, and the one weird trick that disruption will borrow from grade school math.

 This development is also safer and healthier.
 Children don't have to cross busy streets to visit neighbors in the building.
 Far more opportunities exist for face to face interaction, so no one remains a stranger for long.
 Good design—such as clustering small groups of apartments around lounges, libraries or other common areas—would maximize this opportunity to build social capital.

 The green space could be landscaped to buffer floods and droughts and planted with fire resistant species.
 This is easier to implement and manage on a single property than to enforce over time among many separate houses and owners.

 There's far less air and water pollution from cars and power plants.
-And as we saw in Episode 4 and 6, this has really huge implications for health and for a wealth.
+And as we saw in Episode 4 and 6, this has really huge implications for our health and for our wealth.
 Bike commuting provides great health benefits.
-Because it's more compact, we can, build the factored property closer to urban centers, shrinking the commute times.
+Because it's more compact, we can build the factored property closer to urban centers, shrinking the commute times.
 This can drastically increase how much family time the residents enjoy.

 Now pay close attention to that last item.
-Most Americans think of suburbs as safer and healthier than apartments, especially for Children.
-But in his book Happy City, Charles Montgomery has chronicled the exact opposite: bedroom communities with long commutes could become places with no family time at all.
-Predictably, children end up neglected and alienated the perfect recipe for gangs, drugs and teen pregnancy.
+Most Americans think of suburbs as safer and healthier than apartments, especially for children.
+But in his book Happy City, Charles Montgomery has chronicled the exact opposite: bedroom communities with long commutes can become places with no family time at all.
+Predictably, children end up neglected and alienated: the perfect recipe for gangs, drugs and teen pregnancy.

 ▲ How factoring reduces stress